Last updated: 20/11/2013

 Your children and alcohol

-If your child is visiting Newquay, unaccompanied,
+If your child is visiting Newquay, unaccompanied, to celebrate

-when they're faced with them.
+faced with them.

 Drinkaware's Your kids